-Audit Committee Matters - Summer 2011: Audit committees’ role in countering cybercrime
+Canada: Audit Committee Matters - Summer 2011: Audit committees’ role in countering cybercrime

 This issue of Audit Committee Matters discusses how the issue of cybercrime can affect the board of directors of your Canadian organization.

-The Challenge of Doing Deals in Emerging Markets Directors need to perform enhanced due diligence
+Canada: The Challenge of Doing Deals in Emerging Markets Directors need to perform enhanced due diligence

 The number of transactions completed by Canadian companies in emerging markets has increased by nearly 400% since 2003.
 While there are likely many more excellent opportunities to do deals in the years to come, there are also risks that may present additional challenges for directors.

-Canadian business perspectives on the governance of enterprise IT (GEIT)
+Canada: Canadian business perspectives on the governance of enterprise IT (GEIT)